opsdroid/opsdroid/docs/connectors/telegram.md

 ## Usage

 To talk with Opsdroid you will have to start a new private chat by searching for the name of your bot in the search bar.
+The telegram API doesn't include the name of a user when they send a message to a channel, so the connector is unable to trigger any commands sent from a channel.

 For example, if you named your bot: `MyAwesome_Bot` you can just search for that name and wait for the result to show up, then click on the name of your bot and a new chat window will start.
 You can now talk with your bot and give him commands.

-_Note: To avoid unauthorized users to interact with your bot you should specify a list of whitelisted users in your `config.yaml`._

 ```
 [6:13:11 PM] Fabio: